• Consultations

 Folifort vs. Nutrafol & Viviscal

 If you are reading this, then odds are you have heard of other popular hair growth supplements such as Viviscal and Nutrafol.
-While neither of these supplements is advertised to restore hair's natural color, both share ingredients in common with Folifort.
+While neither of these supplements is advertised to restore hair's natural color, both have ingredients in common with Folifort.
 For example, Viviscal contains horsetail, while Nutrafol contains saw palmetto.
 This tells us the people behind Folifort are reading the same clinical studies as those who make other hair supplements.
 Thus far, however, it does not appear that Folifort has been clinically tested and compared to these other popular options.

 Did you know essential oils are also popular for growing hair?
 These are oils that are applied topically to the scalp.
 Popular hair growth essential oils include lavender oil, peppermint oil, and rosemary essential oil.
 In theory, taking a supplement like Folifort in combination with a topical essential oil may have a synergistic effect, but alas, there doesn't appear to be any good proof for it.
 The same thing is also true for combining it with minoxidil too.

-Folifort Pros & Cons
+Folifort Pros & Cons For Hair Restoration

 Pros Cons

-Ingredients make senseLacks clinical proof
+Ingredients make sense Lacks clinical proof

-Positive customer testimonialsKind of pricey
+Positive customer testimonials Kind of pricey

-Good BBB ratingProprietary blend
+Good BBB rating Proprietary blend

-Manufactured in the USANot sold in local stores
+Manufactured in the USA Not sold in local stores

 60-day money-back guarantee